 Making Your Mark – a guide for SMEs and advisors: fatal cracks in the foundations?
 Trade mark ownership in the spotlight

-By Ben Hamilton and Alicia Bray
+By Ben Hamilton

 In the second article of our series looking at some of the key issues for trade mark owners, and their advisors, operating in and entering the Australian market, we consider the risks associated with defective trade mark ownership.